Secondary Sales in VC-backed startups: A Quick Primer for Entrepreneurs

 One of the main reasons why secondaries have become popular in Silicon Valley is that IPOs have been less common since the crash of 2008 (and way less common than during the dot com boom of the 1990s).
 Traditionally companies went public with smaller revenue/valuations than is the case today, so investors and early employees could cash out upon an IPO.
 Since startups are staying private longer, this means that early founders and employees can’t get liquidity for their shares, sometimes even 5 or 10 years after the company started, even if the company is doing well.

-These private companies are not just raising series A or B, but private series C, D, and even series E preferred stock as private companies.
+These private companies are not just raising series A or B, but private series C, D, and even series E preferred stock.
 Some of these companies have over $100 million in revenues and some have become “unicorns”, an informal term coined by my MIT classmate, Aileen Lee, and now tossed around in SV for private companies whose valuations are more than $1 billion.

 Uber, Facebook, Twitter, Pinterest, Palantir — all of these are well known companies whose valuations were well over $1 billion before they went public.